gridcoin-community/Gridcoin-Site/README.md

 cd Gridcoin-Site

 bundle install

-### For building the website:

-bundle exec middleman build

 ### For running the development web server:

-bundle exec middleman server
+bundle exec jekyll serve

 ## Interested in contributing towards the whitelist or the blog?